LarsBV/browser-node-loader/README.md

 In order to behave correctly at runtime the script needs to know from where require/template/module.export is called to do so stacktrace.js is used to throw an exception, catch the trace and extract the filename.

+### Why

+Because Browserify, Gulp & Bower together is very smart, but a bit troublesome to setup, especially if you want proper sourcemap support.

+Proper sourcemap support is still a dream, even in the newest versions of chrome & firefox (28/8/2014)

+They don't handle reload very well, exceptions are sometimes broken, and firefox has a nasty bug concerning sourceMapURL.

+This script tries it hardest at path resolution without arcane configuration options, if you understand javascript you may understand this script in 5-10min, it is not optimal for production, here you might wanna bundle.

+There is also no slow, or less slow (watchify), bundling process to wait for, whenever there is a new require just rerun the command.